gogvyatkin/todo_list/README.md

 #      Tasks

-1. glue the ends, straighten, lay the pipe
+1. work a shift
-2. pick up order
+2. glue the ends, straighten, lay the pipe
 3. wash the car
 4. orden a front door
 5. bay wall insulation